-In order to help alleviate the issue of negative attitudes and opinions, it's important to know the signs.
-There are many symptoms that can help you detect low employee morale such as:
+In order to alleviate this common issue of negative attitudes and opinions, you must know the signs.
+There are many signs that can help you detect low employee morale such as:

 - Excessive complaining over small matters

 - Poor work quality

 - Increased customer complaints

 Fortunately, there are many ways that you can fix these issues, improving both the atmosphere and profitability of your business.
 Unfortunately, a lot of the methods that are commonly used act as a band-aid rather than fixing the problem from its root.

 3 Ways Business Owners Cause Low Employee Morale

 To truly solve the problem of low employee morale, you must come to terms with the most common cause.
 In many cases, a less than ideal work environment is caused by the business owner and management team.
 Here are three ways that you could be creating a culture of low employee morale.

 This problem is quite common in the business world.
 As the business owner or manager, you see that your company is quickly growing and become obsessed with continued growth and productivity.
 While this is not all bad, it can cause problems within your team.

 As you begin to see greater success, you begin to take unrealistic measures to continue with that trend.
 In a case study performed at the University of Buffalo School of Management, Jim Lemoine found the following to be true: